paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-4-migration.md

 However, before we begin looking at these, we need to cover tagging.
 Artifactory has a useful feature called Property Sets.
 We decided early (decision log - check) in the process to make wide use of custom properties through Property Sets.
 Our requirements were principally:

 1. Artefact hygiene - remove unused or unsupported packages, waste
-2. Container images’ underlying OS type - differentiate between Linux and Windows containers***
+2. Container images underlying OS type - differentiate between Linux and Windows containers

-**  note that whilst possible to read a manifest for each image and determine the existence of foreign layers, we were focused on stability and repeatability as well as speed.
-We wanted to utilise the native tooling as much as possible and felt that determining supported schema/configuration around custom tooling would negatively impact complexity.*
+**Note:** That whilst possible to read a manifest for each image and determine the existence of foreign layers, we were focused on stability and repeatability as well as speed.
+We wanted to utilise the native tooling as much as possible and felt that determining supported schema/configuration around custom tooling would negatively impact complexity.

 ### Failure recovery